ProfessorJames/hangman/README.md

 ## Future Features

 * Difficulty levels: Implement different difficulty levels (easy, medium, hard) with varying word lengths, timer or limited guesses for a more challenging experience.
-* Hint system: Allow players to use hints to reveal a letter in the word, at the cost of points or lives.
+* Hint system: Allow players to use hints to reveal a letter in the word, at the cost of lives.
 * Theme selection: Provide different themes or categories for word selection (e.g., animals, countries, movies) to add variety to gameplay.

 \